dtransposed/Lagrange/_posts/2019-01-25-Best-of-GANs-2018 (Part 2 out of 2).md

 ## [The relativistic discriminator: a key element missing from standard GAN](https://arxiv.org/pdf/1807.00734.pdf)

 ### Details
 The paper has been submitted on 02.06.2018.
 One of the reasons why this research is impressive is the fact, that it seems that the whole job was done by one person.
-The author thought about everything - writing a short blog post about [her invention] (https://ajolicoeur.wordpress.com/relativisticgan/), publish well documented [source code](https://github.com/AlexiaJM/RelativisticGAN) and spark an interesting [discussion on reddit](https://www.reddit.com/r/MachineLearning/comments/8vr9am/r_the_relativistic_discriminator_a_key_element/).
+The author thought about everything - writing a short blog post about [her invention] (https://ajolicoeur.wordpress.com/relativisticgan), publishing well documented [source code](https://github.com/AlexiaJM/RelativisticGAN) and starting an interesting [discussion on reddit](https://www.reddit.com/r/MachineLearning/comments/8vr9am/r_the_relativistic_discriminator_a_key_element/).

 ### Main idea: